Warriors in the workplace

 It was important to be authentic to who I am in my pitch.Ashley McAdoo

-“I really felt that it was important to be authentic to who I am in my pitch,” says Ashley McAdoo, who competed in last year’s challenge.
+“I really felt that it was important to be authentic to who I am in my pitch,” says alumna Ashley McAdoo, who competed in the 2017 challenge.
 She drew on her dynamic roles as a businesswoman and as an actress as well as her experiences studying in Brazil and Italy.
 “I discussed my plans to become an attorney and how I plan to use my education and resources to help communities in Detroit and abroad,” she continues.
 “I took multiple aspects and combined them to create a pitch that was genuine.”

 McAdoo delivered her pitch in an elevator and a boardroom — two decidedly different venues, she observes.
 “There was a huge difference,” she says, noting that the elevator posed the biggest challenge.
 “It was one-on-one.
 There was definitely more pressure and a heightened sense of nervousness.
 We had very limited space, we were in an unconventional environment and it was extremely difficult to gauge the time.
 I was thankful that I spent a lot of time rehearsing.”